codeface-io/SwiftObserver/readme.md

 	}
 	~~~

-* This default is only required for the `update` property every observable provides in accordance with the `ObservableProtocol`.
+* The default in `unwrap(default)` is only required for the `update` property every observable provides in accordance with the `ObservableProtocol`.
 It will only come into play when the unwrapped observable didn't trigger the update but just provided its current `update` state.
 Of course, this can only happen where multiple observables are being observed (combined observation or observation of combined variable).

-	The above example is not a combined observation, so only `latest number` can trigger the update.
+	The above example is just a single observation and only `latest number` can trigger the update.
 When the `value` of `latestNumber` is set to `nil`, the `unwrap` mapping sends nothing to its obervers, not even the default `0`.
 So when `newInteger` is zero, the observer knows that it's a real value and not just a replacement for `nil`.

+* Be aware that observing a mapping does not keep it alive.
+You must hold a strong reference to a mapping that you want to use.

 * A mapping is not "composed" of the observable it maps (like a variable combination is composed of its combined variables).
 A mapping is just that: an access wrapper to the mapped observable.

 	That means a mapping holds a `weak` reference to its observable.
-You can check whether a mapping still has its observable via `mapping.isAlive`.
+You can check whether a mapping still has its observable via `mapping.hasObservable`.

-	Be aware though that when mapping *A* maps mapping *B*, then *A* might be alive while *B* is not.
-So *A* might be alive and yet send no more updates.
+	Be aware though that when mapping *A* maps mapping *B*, *A* might still have its observable *B* but *B* might have none.
+So a mapping can have its observable and still not send updates.

 ## <a name="combine"></a>7.
 One Combine To Rule Them All

-* In addition to creating a new variable by combining others, you can also observe multiple observable objects of any type and without creating a new object:
+* In addition to creating a new variable by combining others, you can also observe a combination of any observable objects and without creating a new object:

 	~~~swift
 	let newText = text.new()